-Paul McCartney, his partner Jane Asher, plus Ringo Starr and his wife Maureen, flew from London Airport on this day.
+Paul McCartney, his partner Jane Asher, plus Ringo Starr and his wife Maureen, flew from London Airport on 19 February 1968.
 They were bound for Delhi, India, where John Lennon and George Harrison had arrived three days earlier.

 On the flight over, we, Paul and I, decided to go the whole way, and become vegetarians.
 I shall still eat eggs, but that’s it.
 That’s about all in that line.
 I suppose it would be better to call us ‘fruit-atarians’ than anything else.
 We all think it is a lot healthier than eating meat, anyway.